-- A child with additional needs and disabilities - A child living with domestic abuse - A child who is at risk of/suffering significant harm - A child who is at risk of/or has been exploited or at risk of being exploited, criminally/sexually - A looked after child

-- A child who goes missing from school/home or is missing education - Children who identify as or are perceived as LGBTQI+

-Research tells us that girls are more frequently identified as being abused by their peers and more likely to experience unwanted sexual touching, sexual violence and/or sexual harassment.
+- A child with additional needs and disabilities; - A child living with domestic abuse; - A child who is at risk of/suffering significant harm; - A child who is at risk of/or has been exploited or at risk of being exploited, criminally/sexually; - A looked after child (LAC); - A child who goes missing from school/home or is missing education; - Children who are neurodiverse; - Children who identify, as or are perceived as Lesbian, Gay, Bi, Trans, Queer/Questioning, Intersex, Ace, + (LGBTQIA+). - Research tells us that girls (or those who identify as girls) are more frequently identified as being abused by their peers and more likely to experience unwanted sexual touching, sexual violence and/or sexual harassment.
 They often are exploited into gangs and are victims of sexual violence when in those gangs.
 However, we are aware that these are behaviours not just confined to girls.

-Boys are less likely to report intimate relationship abuse and may display other behaviour such as anti-social/criminal behaviours.
+Research tells us that boys are less likely to report intimate relationship abuse and may display other behaviour such as anti-social/criminal behaviours.
 Boys are more likely to be exploited /entrapped into gangs and subject to violence because of gang culture.

-At St Bartholomew's we encourage our children to talk to us and tell us when they are worried and what they are worried about, be it about themselves or another child.
+At St. Bartholomew's C.E.
+Primary School, we encourage our children to talk to us and tell us when they are worried and what they are worried about, be it about themselves or another child.
 We are confident that our children know:

-- who to speak to and/or where to go for support - that they will be listened to, taken seriously and not dismissed - that they will receive the right help at the right time - that they will receive ongoing support - that they will be supported to feel safe in school - that they will be supported to continue to access their education
+- who to speak to and/or where to go for support; - that they will be listened to, taken seriously and not dismissed;

+- that they will receive the right help at the right time; - that they will receive ongoing support; - that they will be supported to feel safe in school; - that they will be supported to continue to access their education.

 We reassure all victims that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
-Abuse that occurs online or outside of the school or college will not be downplayed and will be treated equally seriously.
+Abuse that occurs online or outside of the school will not be downplayed and will be treated equally seriously.
 Victims will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
 We will ensure that we explain that the law is in place to protect children and young people rather than criminalise them, and this will be explained in such a way that avoids causing alarm or distress.